Anthology of Interest II: Wizzin'

 Leela asks what would have happened if she had found her true home.
-However, when the lever is pulled to start the simulation, it hits Leela on the head.

-It knocks her unconscious, prompting her to dream a parody of The Wizard of Oz with Leela as Dorothy, Nibbler as Toto, Amy as Glinda the Good Witch, Mom as the Wicked Witch of the West, Fry as the Scarecrow, Bender as the Tin Man, Zoidberg as the Cowardly Lion, Hermes as the Guard and Professor Fansworth as the Wizard.
+However, when the lever is pulled to start the simulation, it hits Leela on the head and knocks her unconscious, causing her to dream a parody of The Wizard of Oz with Leela as Dorothy, Nibbler as Toto, Amy as Glinda the Good Witch, Mom as the Wicked Witch of the West, Fry as the Scarecrow, Bender as the Tin Man, Zoidberg as the Cowardly Lion, Hermes as the Guard and Professor Fansworth as the Wizard.

 Leela and Nibbler, while riding in the Planet Express ship, are taken by a tornado to Oz.
 The ship's landing gear lands on the Wicked Witch of the East, killing her.
 Leela takes the witch's magic boots from her corpse and puts them on since it is hard to find footwear in her size.
 She asks Amy for help getting back home, and Amy tells her that only the Professor at the Emerald Laboratory can send her home.
 Leela is joined in her quest by Fry, Bender, and Zoidberg.
 Wicked Witch Mom captures them all and asks Leela to be her daughter.
 Leela happily agrees, but when Bender opens a celebratory bottle of champagne, the spilled liquid causes Mom to melt into nothing.
 They resume their journey to the Emerald Laboratory, where the Professor tells Leela to click her bootheels together and wish to be sent back home.
 Instead, she uses them to become a witch, turning Fry, Bender, and the Professor into toads.
 However, a toilet overflow in the upstairs bathroom (caused by Zoidberg's use of it) leaks through the ceiling and onto Leela, causing her to melt.
-She wakes up to find Bender splashing water in her face and berates the crew for showing up in her wonderful dream and ruining it.
+She wakes up to find Bender splashing water in her face and berates the crew for ruining her wonderful dream.
 The Professor is disappointed to see Leela alive, as he had intended to harvest her organs.

 Cultural references

 I, Meatbag

 In a split-second establishing shot of New New York before the Professor's press conference, the towers of the World Trade Center are seen.
 This episode aired on January 6, 2002, about 4 months after the towers were destroyed.
 The song that Bender becomes infatuated with as a human is "Conga" by Gloria Estefan.
 The title of the segment is a nod to the Isaac Asimov collection of short stories I, Robot.
 Bender's white shirt and blue pants resemble that of Homer Simpson, while his blonde hair color, womanzing and also his Wooooo sound resemble that of wrestling legend Ric Flair.